Creating Revit Hyperlinks in PDF documents

 In the resulting Settings Window check the box labeled “View links in blue (color prints only)”.
 You don’t have to have colored prints for the hyperlinks to work.

-– I recommend hiding ref/work planes, unreferenced view tags, scope boxes and crop boxes.
+– We recommend hiding ref/work planes, unreferenced view tags, scope boxes and crop boxes.
 You can now save these settings and give it a name for future printing projects.

 – When you type out your plan notes, or general notes make sure to not use regular text.
 Make it part of your BIM Standards to use View References instead.